wso2/mule-conversion-samples/migration/mule/data-handling-basics/README.md

 1. Start WSO2 Integration Studio ([Installing WSO2 Integration Studio](https://ei.docs.wso2.com/en/latest/micro-integrator/develop/installing-WSO2-Integration-Studio/)).
 2. In your menu in Studio, click the **File** menu.
 In the File menu select the **Import...** item.
 3. In the Import window select the **Existing WSO2 Projects into workspace** under **WSO2** folder.
-4. Browse and select the file path to the downloaded sample of this github project (``integration-studio-examples/migration/mule/data-handling-basics``).
+4. Browse and select the file path to the downloaded sample of this Github project (``integration-studio-examples/migration/mule/data-handling-basics``) and click **finish**.
 5. Lets add the file connector into the workspace.
 Right click on the **DataHandlingBasics** and select **Add or Remove Connector**.
 Keep the **Add connector** option selected and click **Next>**.
 Search for 'file' using the search bar and click the download button located at the bottom right corner of the file connector.
 Click **Finish**.